5aurabhRanjan/nestedbayes/RSA.md

 ###Heuristic factors
 Heuristic factors are canceling pairs of factors inserted into a program (not changing the distribution, but potentially influencing the algorithm).
 The ideal heuristic factor would (I think) be the expected score of completing the execution from the point here it occurs (since this up-weights executions that are likely to end up good, even if they aren't yet).
 One use of 'nearby' queries is to estimate this expected completion score.
 The algorithm is something like: find similar execution prefixes of the sub-model from similar arguments to the sub-model, use the final scores of these to estimate the expected final score of this execution.
 There are a number of details to explore in making this estimate good.
 It is also possible that something like a GP or neural net should be used to estimate the 'heuristic score' function.

+There may be a connection between this approach and the surrogate-caching one described above: In this approach we are essentially attempting to estimate the normalizing constant of the continuation at the heuristic factor, seen as a function from the context (environment of the continuation, probably made explicit) to the real number Z (which is the expected score).
+In the caching approach we are trying to estimate the marginal likelihood function of the marginalized thunk, and this involves both estimating the normalizing content and the un-normalized score function for different return values.

 ###Sample predictors
 An alternative is to predict the latent variables directly.
 That is, if you know the values that a variable tends to take on in the normalized (posterior) distributions, conditioned on the current prefix, you may as well set it to this value.
 We would train these sample predictors from nearby executions as for heuristic factors.
 In SMC the trained predictors could be used as the importance distribution from which to sample new variables.